-In August 2020, the Company entered into an Open Market Sale Agreement5M (the Sales Agreement) with Jefferies LLC (Jefferies), pursuant to which the Company may issue and sell shares of its common stock having aggregate offering proceeds of up to \$200.0 million (the Shares) from time to time through Jefferies as its sales agent.
-Upon delivery of a placement notice and subject to the terms and conditions of the Sales Agreement, Jefferies may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
-The Company may sell the Shares in amounts and at times to be determined by the Company from time to time subject to the terms and conditions of the Sales Agreement, but it has no obligation to sell any Shares under the Sales Agreement.
+In August 2022, the Company entered into an amendment to its existing Open Market Sale Agreement5M (as amended, Amended Sales Agreement) with Jefferies, pursuant to which the Company may issue and sell shares of its common stock (the Shares) having aggregate offering proceeds of up to \$200.0 million from time to time through Jefferies as its sales agent.
+Upon delivery of a placement notice and subject to the terms and conditions of the Amended Sales Agreement, Jefferies May sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
+The Company may sell the Shares in amounts and at times to be determined by the Company from time to time subject to the terms and conditions of the Amended Sales Agreement, but it has no obligation to sell any Shares under the Amended Sales Agreement.
 The Company or Jefferies may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.

-During the three months ended March 31, 2022, the Company did not issue any shares under the Sales Agreement.
-During the three months ended March 31, 2021, the Company issued 172,094 shares under the Sales Agreement resulting in net proceeds of \$8.5 million after deducting underwriting discounts and commissions and other offering expenses.
-On April 26, 2022, the Company delivered written notice to Jefferies that it was suspending and terminating the prospectus related to the Company's common stock (the ATM Prospectus) issuable pursuant to the Sales Agreement.
-As a result, the Company will not make any sales of its securities pursuant to the Sales Agreement, unless and until a new prospectus, prospectus supplement, or a new registration statement is filed.
-Other than the termination of the ATM Prospectus, the Sales Agreement remains in full force and effect.
+On January 18, 2023, the Company delivered written notice to Jefferies that it was suspending and terminating the prospectus related to the common stock issuable pursuant to the terms of the Amended Sales Agreement.
+As a result, the Company will not make any sales of its securities pursuant to the Amended Sales Agreement, unless and until a new prospectus, prospectus supplement, or a new registration statement is filed.
+Other than the termination of the prospectus, the Amended Sales Agreement remains in full force and effect.

-In April 2022, the Company entered into an underwriting agreement with J.P.
-Morgan Securities LLC and Jefferies, as representatives of the several underwriters named therein, relating to the issuance and sale of an aggregate of 7,501,239 shares of its common stock at a public offering price of \$10.00 per share of common stock to certain investors.
-In addition, the Company offered pre-funded warrants to purchase 9,748,761 shares of its common stock at a purchase price of \$9.99 per pre-funded warrant, which equals the public offering price per share of the common stock less the \$0.01 exercise price per share of each pre-funded warrant.
-The offering closed on April 29, 2022, resulting in net proceeds of \$163.4 million after deducting underwriting discounts and commissions and other offering expenses.
+In January 2023, the Company entered into an underwriting agreement with J.P.
+Morgan Securities LLC, Jefferies, Cowen and Company, LLC, and Guggenheim Securities, LLC, as representatives of the several underwriters named therein, relating to the issuance and sale of an aggregate of 7,986,111 shares of its common stock at a public offering price of \$18.00 per share.
+The offering closed on January 24, 2023, resulting in net proceeds of \$134.5 million, after deducting underwriting discounts and commissions and other offering expenses.